JohnAL95/JohnAL95/README.md

-### Hi there 👋
+### Hi there, I'm a full-stack developer

-🔭 I’m currently working on ...
+🔭 currently working on ...

-🌱 I’m currently learning ...
+🌱 currently learning ...

 📫 How to reach me: joao.afonso.1995@gmail.com

-I'm a front end developer

 ### My Languages and tools